21324142

 - An understanding of the importance of clean energy, water, and other environmental resources.

-- Sufficiently developed (basic) skills in problem-finding, information utilization, analysis, and interpretation, as required for researchers and developers.
+Sufficient development of basic skills in problem-finding, information utilization, analysis, and interpretation, as required for researchers and developers.

 オフィスアワー・授業相談